 Aures Solaire is a solar panel manufacturer that is based in Algeria.
 The company is known for utilizing the NICE (New Industrial Cells Encapsulation) technology, which is an innovative and economical technology used in the encapsulation of photovoltaic cells as well as the manufacture of modules.
 In addition to the utilization of NICE, Aures Solaire also uses sealing technology that is inspired by the manufacture of double glazing.
 This sealing material can create an interior volume that is perfectly protected from the outside, including moisture.
 With all these unique technologies used to manufacture solar panels, it is no surprise that Aures Solaire has managed to capture the attention of so many customers.

 Established in April 2011, Aurasol is a company based in Tunisia that engages primarily in the renewable energy sector.
-The company’s range of activity revolves around the major axes of Aurasol Industry and Aurasol Solar Projects.
-Their primary product is the solar panel, and Aurasol is dedicated to offering their customers with premium solar panels that are associated with higher quality.
+The company’s range of activities revolves around the major axes of the Aurasol Industry and Aurasol Solar Projects.
+Their primary product is solar panel, and Aurasol is dedicated to offering their customers premium solar panels that are associated with higher quality.

 Copex Solar Energy Systems and Trading

-Copex Solar is considered as one of the most admired power solutions providers in U.A.E.
-In addition to that, the company has a growing presence in over 50 countries worldwide, and their products have compliance with international certifications of CE and UL and to meet European, U.S., and Canadian norms.
+Copex Solar is considered one of the most admired power solutions providers in the U.A.E.
+In addition to that, the company has a growing presence in over 50 countries worldwide, and their products have compliance with international certifications of CE and UL and meet European, U.S., and Canadian norms.